Tampa Bay Lightning: Playoff contention and first Cup (2000–2010)

-St. Louis–Lecavalier era (2000–2013)

 However, as had been the case with Demers, the damage from the last few seasons under Kokusai Green was too much for Ludzik to overcome.
 Even with a wholesale transfer of talent from Detroit to Tampa (a move that eventually doomed the Vipers, which folded along with the IHL in 2001), the Lightning lost 54 games in 1999–2000 and 52 in 2000–01, becoming the first team in NHL history to post four straight 50-loss seasons.
 The lone bright spots in those years were the blossoming of Lecavalier and Brad Richards into NHL stars.
 Ludzik was replaced in early 2001 by career NHL assistant John Tortorella.
 The March 5 trade deadline offered another glimmer of hope when the team acquired hold-out goaltender Nikolai Khabibulin from the Phoenix Coyotes for three players and a draft pick.

 The 2001–02 season, Tortorella's first full year behind the bench, saw some improvement.
 Martin St. Louis was having a breakout season when he broke his leg in game number 47 and was lost for the remainder of the season.
 Khabibulin recorded a shut out at the NHL All-Star Game but was not named its MVP, by all accounts due to the game's voting protocol.
 By mid-February, the Lightning were well out of playoff contention and were sinking under a rash of injuries.
 Dudley, who had guaranteed a playoff berth before the season, was fired and replaced by his assistant, Jay Feaster.
 Still the Lightning showed some signs of life, earning more than 60 points for the first time since 1997.
 Tortorella stripped Lecavalier of the captaincy due to contract negotiations that had made the young center miss the start of the season.